Chopine

 Surviving chopines are typically made of wood or cork, and those in the Spanish style were sometimes banded about with metal.
 Extant pieces are covered with leather, brocades, or jewel-embroidered velvet.
 Often, the fabric of the chopine matched the dress or the shoe, but not always.
-However, despite being highly decorated, chopines were often hidden under the wearer's skirt and were hidden from any critical observation.
-Although due to the design of the shoes, they caused the wearer to have a very "comical walk".
+Despite being highly decorated, chopines often remained hidden under the wearer's skirt, unavailable for any critical observation, but the design of the shoes caused the wearer to have a very "comical walk".

 According to some scholars, chopines caused an unstable and inelegant gait.
-Noblewomen wearing them were generally accompanied by two servants in order to walk around safely, by supporting themselves on the servants' shoulders.
+Noblewomen wearing them might need two servants in order to walk around safely - her ladyship could support herself on the servants' shoulders.
 Other scholars have argued that with practice a woman could walk and even dance gracefully.
-In his dancing manual Nobilità di dame (1600), the Italian dancing master Fabritio Caroso writes that with care a woman practiced in wearing her chopines could move “with grace, seemliness, and beauty” and even "dance flourishes and galliard variations".
+In his dancing manual Nobilità di dame (1600), the Italian dancing-master Fabritio Caroso writes that with care a woman practised in wearing her chopines could move "with grace, seemliness, and beauty" and even "dance flourishes and galliard variations".
 Chopines were usually put on with the help of two servants.

-In the 15th century, chopines were also the style in Spain.
-Their popularity in Spain was so great that the larger part of the nation's cork supplies went towards production of the shoes.
+In the 15th century, chopines were also in style in Spain.
+Their popularity in Spain was so great that the larger part of the country's cork supplies went towards production of the shoes.
 Some argue that the style originated in Spain, as there are many extant examples and a great amount of pictorial and written reference going back to the 14th century.
 Chopines of the Spanish style were more often conical and symmetric, while their Venetian counterparts are much more artistically carved.
-Turkish sources claim the origin of the ornate Venetian chopines were nalins developed for turkish baths.
 That is not to say, however, that Spanish chopines were not adorned; on the contrary, there is evidence of jeweling, gilt lettering along the surround (the material covering the cork or wooden base), tooling, and embroidery on Spanish chopines.